CU-ESIIL/OLC_hackathon_groupA/docs/index.md

 ![Data Graph](https://cdn.imgchest.com/files/7889801067a7.jpg)

-*This shows a downward trend of discharge and flow, this matters because it could indicate that we might experience droughts often in the future.*
+*The data graph shows a downward trend of discharge and flow, this matters because it could indicate that we might experience droughts often in the future.*

 ### Failed attempts and useful obstacles